ON THIS PAGE: You will learn about the different types of treatments doctors use for people with bone sarcoma. Use the menu to see other pages.

 A small percentage of sarcomas, less than 1%, have a mutation in the neurotrophic receptor tyrosine kinase (NTRK) gene.
-Larotrectinib (Vitrakvi) is an NTRK inhibitor that is now approved for any cancer that has a specific mutation in the NTRK gene.
+Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) are NTRK inhibitors that are now approved for any cancer that has a specific mutation in the NTRK gene.
 The most common side effects include fatigue, nausea, dizziness, vomiting, increased liver enzymes, cough, constipation, and diarrhea.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

 Immunotherapy is generally not approved for the treatment of sarcomas, including bone sarcomas, because they have not been tested well enough.
-Many recent approved immunotherapy treatments for other types of cancer involve “immune checkpoint inhibitors.”
+Many recent approved immunotherapy treatments for other types of cancer involve immune checkpoint inhibitors.
 These drugs are given to take the brakes off the body’s natural immune response against the cancer in the body.
 The current methods of immunotherapy do have problems because these drugs also activate immune responses against normal body parts, a process called autoimmunity.
 Some of these drugs are approved to treat other cancers.
-However, if testing on your bone tumor shows that it has specific problems with repairing DNA damage, called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR), then a checkpoint inhibitor called pembrolizumab (Keytruda) may be used if it has spread or metastasized.
+However, if testing on your bone tumor shows that it has specific problems with repairing DNA damage, called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR), then a checkpoint inhibitor called pembrolizumab (Keytruda) or dostarlimab (Jemperli) may be used if it has spread or metastasized.
 This occurs in less than 1% of sarcomas.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 For bone sarcoma, radiation therapy is most often used for a tumor that cannot be removed with surgery.
 Radiation therapy may also be done before surgery to shrink the tumor, or it may be done after surgery to destroy any remaining cancer cells.
 Radiation therapy makes it possible to do less extensive surgery, often preserving the arm or leg.
 A type of radiation therapy called stereotactic body radiotherapy (SBRT) may be used to treat bone sarcomas that have spread to the lungs.
 SBRT uses a small number of very focused, very intense radiation treatments to control or destroy a small area of tumor.
 Radiation therapy may also be used to relieve pain for people as part of supportive or palliative care (see below).

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.